-It demonstrates the importance of the early years in brain development and how everyday activities, play, games and reading fire activity in a child’s brain.
+It demonstrated the importance of the early years in brain development and how everyday activities, play, games and reading fire activity in a child’s brain.

-As people interact with information on the digital wall screen, the Sphere becomes brighter and more animated – just like a human brain.
+As people interacted with information on the digital wall screen, the Sphere became brighter and more animated – just like a human brain.